Xesa/godot-resource-auto-loader/README.md

 <p align="center">Any changes that you apply will be replicated in the child node.</p>

 # FAQ
-#### ¿Can I change the name of the array and Resource type variables?
+#### Can I change the name of the resources array in the Owner node?
-Yes, in the `resource_auto_loader.gd` file there are two constants named `RESOURCE_ARRAY_NAME` for the resources array in the Owner node and `RESOURCE_TYPE_NAME` for the Resource type in the child node.
-You can change those values to whatever name you want to use for the variable names.
+Yes, in the `resource_auto_loader.gd` file there is a constant named `RESOURCE_ARRAY_NAME`.
+You can change that value to whatever name you want to use for the variable name.

+#### And the name of the variable holding the expected Resource type in the child node?
+Yes, there's also a constant named `RESOURCE_TYPE_NAME` for the Resource type in the child node.

-#### ¿Can I modify this plugin?
+#### Can I modify this plugin?
 Yes, but be careful, if you don't know what you're doing you could end up replacing properties that you don't want to.
 Even the scrip attatched to the nodes is replaceable.